Cameron Stout

-Cameron Stout (born 8 March 1971 in Stromness, Orkney) is the winner of Big Brother 2003.
+Cameron Stout (born 8 March 1971) is a Scottish journalist and presenter for BBC Radio Orkney and the winner of Big Brother 2003.
 He received 1.9 million votes, 500,000 more than runner-up Ray Shah.
 Cameron is the elder brother of television and radio presenter Julyan Sinclair.

 Big Brother

 Before the contest, Stout had worked as a fish trader for an American company in Orkney in Scotland.
 Stout was known for his strong evangelical Christian beliefs and was proud in admitting his virginity.
 For this, and his belief that sex should only take place within marriage, he was mocked by the British tabloid press as a 'bible basher'.

 During his time in the Big Brother house Cameron was involved in a swap with the Big Brother Africa house.
 He swapped places with Big Brother Africa housemate Gaetano Kagwa.
 Cameron gained immunity from eviction for a period of two weeks.